 While there are many different types of buildings present on agricultural land, barns are one of the most popular for converting to a dwelling.
 Barns are often full of character, reflective of their history, and much of the time built using local materials.

 Most barns in the UK can be divided into three architectural categories: a ‘box construction barn’ consisting of the four external supporting walls; a ‘pot and truss barn’ which features an internal timber frame adjoined to vertical posts to take the weight of the roof; and a ‘cruck framed barn’ in which the walls, along with the internal timber A-frames, support the roof.

-It takes a great deal of work to convert a building which was purpose built to provide shelter for animals, or to store equipment and produce, into a comfortable living space.
+It takes a great deal of work to convert a building that was purpose-built to provide shelter for animals, or to store equipment and produce, into a comfortable living space.
 However, the scope for creativity is immense, and the process can breed spectacular results, both functionally and aesthetically.

 An extensive project such as this benefits from the advice of an architect, whose expertise will be invaluable in helping you overcome potential obstacles along the way.
 We can advise on all aspects of the conversion, including plumbing and sanitation, electricity, access and layout, through to window placement and fixed lighting.

 To a modern architect, as well as your local planning authority, the two main concerns in the conversion of agricultural buildings are sustainability and impact to the local environment.